Racecar Lap Simulation

 There used to be a free lap time simulator programme from Bosch called LapSim.
 If you do some Googling for this you might find it (last seen free about 2009 … now it costs ‘000s!)

-Another option is Chassis Sim which, unusually in this bracket, uses a “transient” simulation model.
+Another option is Chassis Sim.
+When Danny Nowlan – CEO of Chassis Sim – joined me on the podcast he explained how it unusually uses a “transient” simulation model.
 That means it has the potential to be more realistic and you can start to tune dampers.
 There are some novel pricing options for it but unfortunately, there is no way you can try before you buy.

-Finally, the most useful free, pre-packaged racecar lap simulation software is probably the Optimum G one.
+A useful free, pre-packaged racecar lap simulation software is the Optimum G one.
 This enables you to build up a simple car model and then simulate it lapping around quite a number of race tracks.
+Claude Rouelle – boss of Optimum G – explained on the podcast that they had had some very good alignment with real data using this simple tool.
 You will soon find its limitations though as there are very little chassis setup options you can look at.
 What it does do a good job of as some of the gearing calculations.

 Racecar lap simulation software can be extremely useful for understanding and optimising your racecar chassis setup.
 Unfortunately, the options for the club level racer are very limited.
 If you have experienced the Professional level simulation software you will know what is possible and what we are missing out on.